simone-smith/CV/README.md

 ## Skills

 #### Clean code advocate
 I believe firmly in the importance of clean, well-tested code.
-I endeavour to ensure that my code is DRY and adheres to the SOLID design principles, so as to write code that others can understand and that is easy to change.
+I endeavour to ensure that my code is DRY and adheres to good design principles, so as to write code that others can understand and that is easy to change.
 I use TDD to decrease the likelihood of introducing bugs, make my code easier to refactor, and provide confidence and focus to my development process.

 #### Great collaborator
 I'm at my best when working in a team or with a pair partner, and have honed my ability to deliver and receive feedback through practice and Makers Academy's emotional intelligence curriculum.
 I strive to apply XP values when collaborating on code with another person.